 Prior to joining Kaye Scholer, Andrew served as a law clerk to the Honorable Charles L. Brieant, United States District Court Judge for the Southern District of New York, from 1998 to 1999.

-Andrew is a core member of the firm’s Product Liability group, which is ranked top tier by Chambers USA (2007-2013) and US News and World Report (2011-2014), and was recognized in 2013 as Product Liability Practice Group of the Year by Law360.
+Andrew is a core member of the firm’s Product Liability group, which is ranked by Chambers USA (2007-2014) and US News and World Report (2011-2014), and was recognized in 2013 as Product Liability Practice Group of the Year by Law360.
 Andrew has substantial experience representing pharmaceutical companies, including Pfizer, Novartis, AstraZeneca, and Endo Pharmaceuticals Inc. in product liability lawsuits involving both prescription and over-the-counter products.
 In this area, Andrew has acted as both national coordinating counsel and trial counsel.

 Representative Product Liability Matters

 - Currently national counsel for Endo Pharmaceuticals Inc. in product liability litigation involving testosterone products regarding claims of heart attack, stroke and related cardiac issues.

 - Currently representing Pfizer Inc. and Wyeth Pharmaceuticals Inc. in product liability lawsuits alleging birth defects related to the antidepressant Effexor XR.